 The first thing to know is that the term day length is a misnomer.
 Scientific research has confirmed that it's actually the length of the dark periods, not the length of daylight periods, that controls plant growth.
 But this fact was discovered long after day length became a widely used term in horticulture, and the name has stuck.
-Understanding the importance of dark periods can come in handy for the grower, though, because it can be used to trick plants about day length and force them into bloom outside their normal season.
+Understanding the importance of dark periods can come in handy for the grower, though, because it can be used to induce plants to bloom outside their normal season.
 More on that later.

 Many plant species have day-length triggers that determine when they grow vegetatively and when they bloom.
 Plants that flower when the days are longer than 12 hours are referred to as long-day plants, and those that flower when days are less than 12 hours are called short-day plants.
 Those that don't respond to day length are called day-neutral.

 Summer flowers are often long-day species, so they won't bloom in winter even if you were to plant them in a tropical greenhouse.
 Rudbeckia Indian Summer is a good example.
 It grows vegetatively when days are short and then when days reach a certain length, it sends up tall flower stems.
 Plant it in spring, and you'll get a great crop in summer.
 But if you plant it in summer, hoping for a fall crop, you will be disappointed.
 The plants will grow nicely, as the days get shorter, but they won't flower — or if they do, it will be on short stems.
 They simply need longer days to produce long-stemmed flowers.